belgattitude/nextjs-monorepo-example/README.md

    >  - If your shared package make use of scss bundler...
 A custom webpack configuration will be necessary
    >    or use [next-transpile-modules](https://github.com/martpie/next-transpile-modules), see FAQ below.

-8. Package publishing.
+8. Using the package in your app

+   The packages are now linked to your app, just import them like regular packages: `import { poney } from '@your-org/magnificent-poney'`.

+9. Optional package publishing.

-   If you need to share some packages outside of the repository, you can publish them to npm or private repositories.
+   If you need to share some packages outside of the monorepo, you can publish them to npm or private repositories.
    An example based on microbundle is present in each package.
 Versioning and publishing can be done with [atlassian/changeset](https://github.com/atlassian/changesets), and it's simple as typing: